MTT-GH/MTT-GH-SCHOOL-LABS/README.md

 ## Pre-requisites
 - Make sure you have a **GitHub account**.
 If you don't have one, you can create one for free at https://github.com/join.
-Identify yourself as Microsoft MTT in your Profile (TODO guidelines?).
+Identify yourself as Microsoft MTT in your Profile Bio description.
 - Review the Learning material in [MTT GitHub School](https://mttghreadiness.azurewebsites.net/).

 ## Repository Structure